Bread Baking Made Simple

 - 2 cups white flour

 - In your bread machine bowl, combine milk and yeast.
-Stir and let it sit.
-While the yeast and milk are resting together, add eggs, butter, salt, instant coffee and honey.
-Allow the wet ingredients to rest for about ten minutes.
+Stir and let it sit for about five minutes.
+Next add eggs, butter, salt, instant coffee and honey to the bread machine bowl.

-- If the dough is too wet and sticking to the bowl like a thick batter, add flour by the tablespoon until it rolls into a ball and continues to knead.
+- If the dough is too wet and resembles a thick batter, add flour by the tablespoon until it rolls into a ball and continues to knead.
 If the dough is too dry, add water by the ½ teaspoon until dough becomes a smooth, moist ball.

 - As soon as bread is done baking, take out of the bread machine bowl and brush cold milk on all sides of the bread using a pastry brush.
-This will help keep the outer crust softer than usual.
-This does have a naturally thick crust, which is quite enjoyable!
+This will help keep the outer crust softer.
+This bread has a naturally thick crust, which is quite enjoyable!

 |Bread Machine Magic describes the common ingredients used in bread baking and tips for baking with them.
 Advice on bread baking is very easy to read and follow which makes this ideal if you have absolutely nowhere to start with baking delicious breads.
 If you are short on time, have no desire to hand knead your dough or just want a place to start this bread book is a great one to start with.
 This book is perfect to use with kids and teach them how to take pride in bread baking!
 This may be a good way to get your kids to eat more whole grains.
 In time they can create their own recipes and contribute to meal time with fresh baked bread!To see recommended bread machines click here.|